cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr.rst

 Installation for MapR
 =====================

-This section describes installing CDAP on existing `MapR Converged Data Platform <https://www.mapr.com>`__ clusters.

-These instructions assume that you are familiar with MapR, and already have a cluster with it installed and running.
-The cluster must meet CDAP's :ref:`hardware, network, and software requirements <admin-manual-system-requirements>` before you install CDAP.

-Follow these steps:

 .. figure:: ../_images/steps/mapr.png
    :height: 80px
    :align: center

-Once you have completed the installation and started CDAP services, you can then :ref:`verify the installation <admin-manual-verification>`.

 Preparing the Cluster
 =====================
-Please review the :ref:`Software Prerequisites <admin-manual-software-requirements>`, as a configured Hadoop, HBase, and Hive (plus an optional Spark client) needs to be configured on the node(s) where CDAP will run.
+Please review the :ref:`Software Prerequisites <admin-manual-software-requirements>`, as a configured Hadoop, HBase, and Hive (plus an optional Spark client) `MapR Converged Data Platform <https://www.mapr.com>`__ cluster needs to be available for the node(s) where CDAP will run.

 If colocating CDAP on cluster hosts with actual services, such as the *MapR CLDB*, *YARN ResourceManager*, or *HBase Master*, then the client configurations will already be in place.